 For those of you who wish to venture into the water is going to need some waders for sure.
 Unless of course, you intend on paddling in with a pair of sandals or flip-flops and a pair of shorts that’s fine, but you wouldn’t catch me doing that.
 The water would have to be pretty warm and I’d rather stay dry thank you very much.

 With that being said I have taken a tumble 4 or 5 times over the recent years.
-I can assure that it really is not a pleasant experience at all.
+I can assure you that it really is not a pleasant experience at all.
 But side split-tingly funny to the person who you are fishing with as they watch you clumsily floundering around trying to get back on your feet.

 Trust me, just take your time when wading in the water, especially if your platform is rocks.
 Remember you can not put a hand down to steady yourself because you are just going to sink.
 I personally recommend some kind of wading stick just to help you steady yourself and keep your balance.

-Also, you can check the terrain at low tide to see where any obstacles or gullies or any other hidden dangers that may be hiding when the water is up.
+Also, you can check the terrain at low tide to see where any obstacles or gullies or any other hidden dangers may be hiding when the water is up.
 If the water is generally crystal clear, you can see the dangers through the water.
 Sometimes though, the water can be murky to start with and clearer as you walk out, especially around the South East of Kent where I live.

-The two types of waders we are going to be covering are the standard all in one Wellington boot waders, and the breathable stocking foot type waders.
+The two types of waders we are going to be covering are the standard all-in-one Wellington boot waders and the breathable stocking foot-type waders.